Temenggong Daeng Ibrahim: Reign

 In 1833, Daeng Ibrahim took over his brother Tun Haji Abdullah as the de facto Temenggong of Johor.
 He later introduced the kangchu system to develop black pepper and gambir.

 However his appointment as Temenggong of Johor was only officially made known on 19 August 1841, and was witnessed by the 4th Governor of the Straits Settlements George Bonham and the Treasurer of Pahang Bendahara Tun Ali at the New Harbour (present day Keppel Harbour).

 On 10 March 1855, Ali Iskandar and Temenggong Daeng Ibrahim signed a treaty with the British Government in Singapore as officiated by the 5th Governor of the Straits Settlements William John Butterworth.
 In this treaty agreement, Ali Iskandar would be crowned as the Sultan of Johor and receive 5,000 Spanish dollars with an allowance of 500 per month, in return, he agreed to transfer all of his powers of the Johor territory to Daeng Ibrahim, save for Kesang, Muar which would be the only territory under his control.
 Although the treaty recognised Ali Iskandar as the Sultan of Johor, the title cannot be passed on to his offspring.
-Thus, Temenggong Daeng Ibrahim became the de facto Maharajah of Johor, he renamed this territory as Iskandar Puteri and administered it from his residence in Teluk Belanga.
+Thus, Temenggong Daeng Ibrahim became the Ruler of Johor, he renamed this territory as Iskandar Puteri and administered it from his residence in Teluk Belanga.

 As the Sultan of Riau-Lingga Mahmud Muzaffar Shah was ousted by the Dutch on 7 October 1857 and Sulaiman Badrul Alam Shah II was installed as his successor.
 Raja Temenggong Daeng Ibrahim, aware of the situation and later in 1861, signed a treaty with Bendahara Tun Mutahir of Pahang.
 The treaty recognized the territories of Johor, and the Temenggong and his descendant's right to rule it, as well as mutual protection and mutual recognition of Johor and Pahang.
 With the signing of this treaty, the remnants of the empire became two independent states, Johor and Pahang.